gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skybox.md

 {{{example url="../webgl-skybox-plus-environment-map.html" }}}

 I hope these last 3 articles have given you some idea of how to use a cubemap.
-It's common take for example the code [from computing lighting](webgl-3d-lighting-spot.html) and combine that result with results from an environment map to make materials like the hood of a car or polished floor.
+It's common for example to take the code [from computing lighting](webgl-3d-lighting-spot.html) and combine that result with results from an environment map to make materials like the hood of a car or polished floor.
 There's also a technique to compute lighting using cubemaps.
 It's the same as the environment map except instead of using the value you get from the environment